smarthomeNG/plugins/visu/README.md

 By default, the visu plugin handles smartVISU widgets.
 If your run into problems, you can disable the widget handling by setting this attribute to **`False`**.

+Widgets that come with a plugin are stored in in a subdirectory to the plugin folder.
+These widgets are installed into smartVISU upon start of smarthomeNG.
+These widgets can be used in smartVISU without manually adding include startements to smartVISU.

+These widgets can be used in auto-generation of visu pages.
+Therefor they can be included in the **`sv_widget`** attribute of an item.

 ## items.conf
 Most of the entries in item.conf are specific to smartVISU.
 These parameters beginn with **`sv_`**.